DylanEsguerra/PBPK_SBML_JAX/README.md

 # ... additional return flows ...
 ```

-- **With Return Flows Disabled**: The simulation shows logical forward flow from blood → lung → tissues
+- **With Return Flows Disabled**: The simulation shows logical forward flow from blood → lung → tissues, but lacks full complexity of the model
 - **With Return Flows Enabled**: The solution contains NaN values due to unresolved circular dependencies

 ### Ongoing Development
 Work is continuing to resolve these circular dependencies while maintaining the modular structure.
 Potential approaches include:
 - Implementing a sequential update scheme
 - Using previous timestep values for return flows
-- Developing a hybrid approach that preserves modularity while handling circular dependencies
+- Having larger modules to avoid circular depenency

 For now, users can explore the system behavior using `run_simulation.py` with return flows disabled, or use the complete solution in `run_PBPK.py`.